17 Tips to Help Boost Your Motivation For A Virtual Half Marathon Race!

 You don’t have to go overboard to make a useful water/aid station for your virtual half marathon.
 All you need is a simple, normal-sized table, that can hold water and some of your snacks and energy gels (check out my detailed review on energy gels) when you run your loop route for your virtual race.

-Don’t forget to throw in a victory beer or drink and also a dry towel for after the race and possibly a wet or iced towel to help cool you down when your racing.
+Don’t forget to throw in a victory beer or drink.
+A dry towel comes in handy for post-race drying off.
 For a list of things you’ll need for a half marathon and what to do after your half marathon race, check out this checklist – Half Marathon checklist.

 4. Ask your friends to make some signs to cheer you on

 If you want to create some personal motivation for yourself ask everyone that is close to you or maybe just your running friends or running club members to help cheer you on during your race.
 Pick a convenient time that suits both you and extra spectators that could help cheer you on.